SYS-Labs/brand-kids/sys-labs/README.md

 ## Color Palette

-If you wish to align surrounding material or content with the SYS Labs branding, you can obtain color samples and usage ratios from these swatches.
+If you wish to align surrounding material or content with SYS Labs' branding, you can obtain color samples and usage ratios from these swatches.

 <p align="left">
   <img src="syslabs_colorPalette.png" alt="Color palette" width="500px">